So far we have looked at the first four days of creation:

-- Summarize the creation events that occurred on day 5 of creation from Genesis 1:20-23 and what stands out to you about the processes?
+- Summarize the creation events that occurred on day 5 of creation from Genesis 1:20-23 and what stands out to you about the process?

-- What is the difference between the order of evolutionist's appearance of life and that which is recorded in Genesis?
+- What is the difference between the evolutionary model of life and that which is recorded in Genesis?